Cloud Stocks: Thinking Through The Current Period

 This includes platforms like Datadog (DDOG), Box (BOX), and Atlassian (TEAM).
 Any serious large, small, or medium enterprise without a reliable storage platform, a reliable database platform, a reliable CRM platform, a reliable DevOps platform, and a reliable collaboration platform will keep struggling during this period.
 For remote work platforms, demand will grow from industries that survive this period.
 Existing customers will be split between optimizing the total cost of ownership of their purchases and driving the purchase of new modules to strengthen business continuity to build online capacity.
 The final output of these decisions will vary across industries while the long-term path will converge.

 Most new customer gains from platforms like Zoom will be skewed towards a lot of non-paying customers who are fine with free editions or trial versions.
 Though, long term, these customers will serve as more than enough leads to drive future revenue and growth.
 To a large extent, this will be a phase for pipeline development for essential remote work platforms.
 Companies will take advantage of free versions of essential remote work platforms where they can.
 Eventually, by the second half of the year, they will reach for their wallet to make long-term commitments.
-This means essential remote work platforms might be rocked by lower than expected revenue growth near term despite the spike in the usage of their platforms as reported by-products like Zoom and Slack.
+This means essential remote work platforms might be rocked by lower than expected revenue growth near term despite the spike in the usage of their platforms as reported by-products like Zoom and Slack (WORK).

 Non-essential digital transformation platforms